DevanshMistry890/Adult-Census-Income-Prediction/README.md

 3. Navigate to URL http://localhost:5000

+You should be able to view the homepage as below :

-Enter valid numerical values in all 4 input boxes and hit Predict.
+Enter valid numerical values in all 3 input boxes and hit Predict.

 If everything goes well, you should  be able to see the predcited salary vaule on the HTML page!